 Community Center daily non-resident guest passes are $10 all day, year round for ages 3 & older except on Thursdays (which are member and resident guest only day).
 Children under 3 years of age are FREE.

-The next Youth Dance will be held on Friday, December 16, 2016 from 7-9 pm at the community center!
-Tickets cost $4 for members & $8 for non members & will go on sale starting Friday, December 9!
+The annual Pirate & Princess Dance will be held on Friday, March 24, 2017 from 7-9 pm at the community center!
+Tickets cost $10 for members & $13 for non members & will go on sale starting Friday, February 24!
+We’ll have pizza/ice cream for everyone!

 Applications for employment are accepted year round but our peak season is in the summer months due to the need for lifeguards and staff to run our outdoor sports programs.
 Click here for all the information you will need to apply for employment opportunities.
 You must be at least 16 yrs. old to apply.